Fruits of Ecuador

 Moras are like blackberries and this ‘jugo’ is also available in a lot of places.
 Because moras are a little tarter than the blackberries we know, Ecuadorians usually add a little sugar to the ‘jugo.’
 They are also larger, and could be eaten right off the vine.
 You will encounter the bushes in a lot of places as they grow like weeds in the highlands.

 Make sure to try all of the fruits of Ecuador on your trip.
 Visit a local market or try the ‘jugos’ you can get at almost any place that serves food.

-Try a variety of Ecuador’s exotic fruits on our Quito Food Tour where you will visit one of Quito’s traditional markets.
+Try a variety of Ecuador’s exotic fruits for example one of Quito’s traditional markets.